- What bumblebees look for in a nest site

 Nest sites vary between bumblebee species.
 Most of the more common species prefer dry, dark cavities and nests can turn up in a variety of unexpected places.

 Some nest underground, in places such as abandoned rodent holes, under sheds and in compost heaps.
 Of those that nest above ground, some make nests in thick grass, while others make nests in bird boxes, lofts and in trees.
 One of the species which nests in bird boxes and lofts is the Tree bumblebee (Bombus hypnorum).
-With this species you may often see ‘swarms’ of bees flying around the nest (see the video at the bottom of this page).
+With this species you may often see ‘swarms’ of bees flying around the nest (visit our YouTube channel to watch some videos).
 This is perfectly normal, and these are male bees, which often fly around nests, waiting for queens to come out so that they can mate.
-Male bees cannot sting, so please don’t be alarmed if you see this.
+Male bumblebees cannot sting, so please don’t be alarmed if you see this.